-Kate Baldwin, Bernadette Fam and Keerthi Subramanyam will join the creative team on Young Frankenstein to help bring our spectacular musical to life.
-Kate will be working with Trent Suidgeest as Lighting Design Assistant, Bernadette will be working with Alex Berlage as Directorial Assistant and Keerthi Subramanyam will work across Set and Costume Design with Isabel Hudson and Mason Browne.
+Kate Baldwin, Cypress Bartlett, Bernadette Fam and Keerthi Subramanyam will join the creative team on Young Frankenstein to help bring our spectacular musical to life.
+Kate will be working with Trent Suidgeest as Lighting Design Assistant, Cypress will be working with Andrew Worboys as Musical Director’s Assistant, Bernadette will be working with Alex Berlage as Directorial Assistant and Keerthi Subramanyam will work across Set and Costume Design with Isabel Hudson and Mason Browne.

 The Hayes Vocational Program is designed to assist emerging creatives expand their practice and develop their skills in a professional environment.
 We look forward to the contribution they’ll make to our production of Young Frankenstein, but also to everything they’ll bring to the industry in years to come.